sangychun/notebooks/linux/02_install_virtualbox.md

     ![Create Machine](assets/02-07_install_virtualbox.png)

-After a few minutes, the VirtualBox Manager should look like the following figure.
+12. After a few minutes, the VirtualBox Manager should look like the following figure.
+Go to the next step to `Install Xubuntu`.

     ![Machine Created](assets/03-01_install_xubuntu.png)